gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 is based on the Independence or Homogeneity hypotheses (Section \@ref(section5-1)).

-2. Make a contingency table and get a general sense of response patterns.
+2. Make contingency table and get a general sense of response patterns.
 Pay attention to "small" counts, especially cells with 0 counts.

     a.
 If there are many small count cells, consider combining categories on one or both variables to make a new variable with fewer categories